HasibUddin1/toy-cars-client-side/README.md

 * On Add A Toy route you will be able to add your own toy which will be displayed in your toy route and All Toys route as well
 * My Toys and Add A toy route is private route.
 You have to first log in, in order to view those route
 * Here is the Live Site Link: https://assignment-11-client-sid-3eadf.web.app/
+* I did this project for my course assignment which was a private repository.
+That is why you will see only one commit